AlexaH88/gamer-guild/README.md

   - [React Documentation](https://legacy.reactjs.org/docs/getting-started.html)
   - [React Bootstrap Documentation](https://react-bootstrap.github.io/getting-started/introduction)

+  - The handling internal links on `addPostButton` and `addEventButton` functionality was taken from [Where Is The Mouse](https://whereisthemouse.com/how-to-use-button-as-link-in-react) and adapted to suit the needs of this project.

 ### ***Content***

 - All text content was written by the site creator [Alexa Hendry](https://github.com/AlexaH88).